mjanez/ckan-docker/README.md

 command: `python -m pdb /usr/lib/ckan/venv/bin/ckan --config /srv/app/ckan.ini run --host 0.0.0.0 --passthrough-errors`

-### Datastore and datapusher
+### Datastore
 The Datastore database and user is created as part of the entrypoint scripts for the db container.
-There is also a Datapusher container running the latest version of Datapusher.

 ### Apache HTTP Server